Tuludi

 • Enjoy the space and serenity of an exclusive private reserve on the fringes of the Okavango Delta with only a handful of camps in over 200,000 hectares.

-• No day will be the same at Tuludi, and with game drives, walking safaris and fantastic water-based game viewing on offer, you’ll discover the best of the Delta.
+• No day will be the same at Tuludi, and with game drives, walking safaris (seasonal) and fantastic water-based game viewing on offer, you’ll discover the best of the Delta.

 • Turn your safari into a real holiday and spend some time relaxing in camp.
 With a large swimming pool at the main area, a plunge pool at your room and a treehouse library, there are plenty of places for a spot of chill out time.